dice-project/DICE-Deployment-Service/doc/Cloudify-OpenStack.md

 URLs.
 Bug has been fixed, but current version does not have it applied yet.
 In the mean time, use longer username and password that match regular expression `[A-Za-z0-9_.-~]+`.

+If our server has less than 6 GB of RAM, we should also disable bootstrap validations, since they will fail.
+We can do that by appending the following line to our inputs:

+    ignore_bootstrap_validations: true

 Next, we must create floating IP for the server.